dhruvdabhi101/mono-pf/blogs/cpucache1.md

     * **Base M1**: 8 MB system level cache
 <br/>

-So, you might be asking, what are these performace and efficiency cores ? so in Apple laptops, they have 2 distinct types of cores, as self explanatory Performace cores are used for heavy-lifting whereas Efficiency cores are for light-weight tasks.
+So, you might be asking, what are these performance and efficiency cores ? so in Apple laptops, they have 2 distinct types of cores, as self explanatory Performace cores are used for heavy-lifting whereas Efficiency cores are for light-weight tasks.

 # Memory Access Patterns